 21 And when we obtain any blessing from God, it is by obedience to that law upon which it is predicated.

 And again, I don’t necessarily disagree with this, I just think if we don’t dig into this principle far enough, it may lead us down the wrong path.
-Simple compliance to superficial understandings – or worse – misunderstanding to God’s laws can keep us from enjoying the rich blessings that come from a close association to both God and others.
+Simple compliance for superficial reasons or worse – misunderstandings of God’s laws can keep us from enjoying the rich blessings that come from a close association to both God and others.

 To dig deeper, I think this talk about President Uchtdorf on the laws of the harvest is instructive even though he doesn’t quite get to the point I’m trying to make here.
 In it he describes a woman working for a seed company dealing with customer complaints who don’t seem to understand how seeds work.
 Rather, they strictly obey the instructions on the seed package and misunderstandings lead to disappointing results.
 In each example, the customer failed to plant, nourish, water the seed in good soil, provide plenty of sunshine with enough patience to allow the plant to grow according to the laws of biology.
 The law of the harvest dictates that we “reap what we sow”.
 I agree.
 In this example, there was some effort to reap, but not in the way to produce the desired result.

 I think I see the same with music.
-For each of our four children, we’ve enrolled them in music lessons, dragged them each week for instruction, and try to drag practice hours of of them in between lessons.
+For each of our four children, we’ve enrolled them in music lessons, dragged them each week for instruction, and try to pull consistent practice hours out of them in between lessons.
 To the degree they’ve complied, they’ve improved, when they haven’t they’ve stagnated.

-But there’s something more to this then simple obedience.
-To really be successful as a gardner, requires more effort than simple obedience can sometimes indicate.
-It requires a willingness to do whatever it takes to get the result – to learn everything that’s required to know and then do follow all of steps – it requires desire and sufficient knowledge and even still, even the most expert farmers fail to harvest.
+But there’s something more to this than simple obedience.
+To really be successful as a gardner requires more effort than simple obedience.
+It requires a willingness to do whatever it takes to get the result – to learn everything that’s required to know and then to follow all of steps – it requires desire and sufficient knowledge and even still, even the most expert farmers fail to harvest.